 How to Assess Your Current Internal Communications Plan

-The hope is with your internal communications plan, like any business initiative, will show improvement year-over-year (YoY).
+A internal communications plan, like any business initiative, ideally improves year-over-year (YoY).
 If you already have a basis for your internal communication plan, but think it can be improved, here are four steps you can take for assessment:

 1. Run an internal communications audit

-Running a proper internal communications audit is essential to getting an accurate representation of the present state of your communication practices.
+Running an internal communications audit is essential to getting an accurate representation of the present state of your communication practices.
 If you don’t feel comfortable doing this on your own in-house, hire a consultant to get fresh eyes on your data.

 2. Conduct an employee survey

-Surveys are effective, direct means of gathering qualitative feedback from your employees.
+Surveys are an effective, direct means of gathering qualitative feedback from your employees.
 ContactMonkey offers quick ways to gather employee feedback from your employee newsletters.
-With our email template builder, you can create newsletter templates that include pulse surveys, star ratings, thumbs up and down buttons, and the ability to gather comments.

 3. Host group interviews (sampling)